Edgar Whitehead

-Sir Edgar Cuthbert Fremantle Whitehead, KCMG OBE (8 February 1905 – 22 September 1971) was a Rhodesian politician.
-He was a longstanding member of the Southern Rhodesian Legislative Assembly, although his career was interrupted by other posts and by illness.
-In particular he had poor eyesight, and wore very thick glasses, and later experienced deafness whilst in office.
+Sir Edgar Cuthbert Fremantle Whitehead, KCMG OBE (8 February 1905 – 22 September 1971) was a Rhodesian politician and statesman who served as Prime Minister of Southern Rhodesia from 1958 to 1962.
+He had a long and varied political career, serving as a longstanding member of the Southern Rhodesian Legislative Assembly and in a variety of minister posts over the course of nearly three decades. simultaneously serving in a variety of government position posts.
+His work was frequently interrupted by recurring health problems; he suffered from poor eyesight and later experienced deafness whilst in office.
 An ally of Sir Roy Welensky, he was Prime Minister of Southern Rhodesia from 1958 to 1962.
 His government was defeated in the 1962 general election by the Rhodesian Front.

 Early life

 Whitehead was born in the British Embassy in Berlin, where his father Sir James Beethom Whitehead was a diplomat.
 He was educated at Shrewsbury School and University College, Oxford, and moved to the colony of Southern Rhodesia in 1928 for health reasons.
 After working briefly for the civil service at Gwelo, he moved to a farm in the Bvumba Mountains near Umtali.
 Whitehead became active in the local farming unions.